-- Outline the requirements and use cases the client wants for the software being Produced. - Develop project plan with assessments of the project, the schedule, available resources. - Develop project plan with risk management can model and specify the requirements of mid-range software and their architecture. - Outline software design based on the requirement specification that the software can be implemented based on the design. - Predict the costs of a project with the help of several different assessment methods. - Develop new software using software engineering principles.
+- Outline the requirements and use cases the client wants for the software beingProduced. - Develop project plan with assessments of the project, the schedule, available resources. - Build project plan with risk management can model and specify the requirements of mid-range software and their architecture. - Infer software design based on the requirement specification that the software can be implemented based on the design. - Predict the costs of a project with the help of assessmentmethods.

 - 1. Write a Problem Statement to define a title of the project with bounded scope of project - 2.
 Select relevant process model to define activities and related task set for assigned project - 3.
 Prepare broad SRS (Software Requirement Specification) for the above selected projects - 4.
 Prepare USE Cases and Draw Use Case Diagram using modelling Tool - 5.
-Develop the activity diagram to represent flow from one activity to another for softwaredevelopment - 6.
+Develop the activity diagram to represent flow from one activity to another for software development - 6.
 Develop data Designs using DFD Decision Table & ER Diagram. - 7.
-Draw class diagram, sequence diagram, Collaboration Diagram, State Transition Diagramfor the assigned project - 8.
+Draw class diagram, sequence diagram, Collaboration Diagram, State Transition Diagram for the assigned project - 8.
 Write Test Cases to Validate requirements of assigned project from SRS Document - 9.
 Evaluate Size of the project using function point metric for the assigned project - 10.
 Estimate cost of the project using COCOMO and COCOCMOII for the assigned project - 11.
 Use CPM/PERT for scheduling the assigned project - 12.
-Use timeline Charts or Gantt Charts to track progress of the assigned project. - 13.
+Use timeline Charts or Gantt Charts to track progress of the assigned project.